The Greens (Austria): Federal state level

 The Green party also entered the parliaments or assemblies (Landtag) of Austrian federal states and communal governments.
 Following is an analysis of the party on the federal state (Länder) level:

 Burgenland

-The Burgenland Greens were able to take their seats in the federal state parliament (Landtag) for the first time in 2000.
-The party received 5.49% of the tally, which meant two mandates.
-In the federal state elections in 2005 these two seats were reaffirmed with 5.21% received of all votes cast.
+The Greens first entered the Burgenland state parliament in 2000, receiving 5.49% of the vote and winning two seats.

+In the 2025 Burgenland state election, the party won 5.66% of the vote and held on to their two seats.
+After swift negotiations, the Greens entered a governing coalition with the Social Democrats, making Burgenland the only Austrian federal state to be governed by the Greens.

 Carinthia

 In the southernmost federal state Carinthia, different Green parties ran state elections: the KEL/AL in 1984, Anderes Kärnten in 1989 and 1994, and Demokratie 99 in 1999.
 These parties were, however, never able to enter the federal state assembly, since the Carinthian voting system requires a party to win a direct mandate in one of the four regional election districts, which effectively means a 10%-threshold in order to enter.

 Only in 2004 were the Carinthian Greens finally able to take their seats in the federal state assembly, where they are represented by cabaret artist Rolf Holub and Barbara Lesjak.
 On a regional level, for example in the federal state capital Klagenfurt, the Carinthian Greens have already played a political role for a longer time.
 In the Klagenfurt city council, the Greens are represented by Andrea Wulz, Matthias Koechl, Angelika Hoedl and Reinhold Gasper.
 Since the local election in 2003, the Klagenfurt Greens were able to take one of nine seats in the proportional city-government, Andrea Wulz is the town councillor for issues relating to women, family matters and social housing projects.